gazfaris/GenGlobal.jl/README.md

 `set_` and `get_` that set the global.
 Should be used in a module declaration.

 # Example

+See [example/example.jl](example/example.jl) for how to use `GenGlobal` to (1) update a shared array, (2) compute things based on the values in the Shared Array, and (3) return all the computations.
+This is useful in problems like dynamic discrete choice models where the inner NFXP loop computes the Emax function / integrated value function in parallel, and the outer loop returns the log-likelihood and its gradient (for which we need the `pplus` and `remote_mapreduce` functions).

+## Other examples

 In the module
 ```julia
 module mymodule